pingcap/tidb/docs/design/2021-10-22-Enhance-Split-Table-Stability.md

 - Split a table which dose not contain primary key into 32 regions / 400 regions ....
 - ...............

-I will record the time spent in these cases
+I will record the time spent in these cases.

 ## Follow-up work

-Enhance split region statement
+Enhance split region statement.